Shasha-Lin/MICA_NeuralMachineTranslation/model_1/Readme.md

 4) Loss Function:

 - The loss function is basically a softmax function which tries to maximize the probability of the predicted word (marked_cross_entropy.py).
 - The loss function we need is not entirely available in Pytorch (as the loss function needs to be masked with an indicator matrix that neglects losses for words > length of the sentence.
 Remember that each sentence was reshaped to have length equal to the max_length in the batch) and was programmed manually by the author.
-I have included a detailed mechanism of loss function in the script: (link)
+I have included a detailed mechanism of loss function in the script: (https://github.com/sl4964/MICA_NeuralMachineTranslation/blob/master/model_1/masked_cross_entropy.py)

 5) Things to add: